bozsahin/thebench/README.md

 It uses two command relations in a grammar, one on syntactic command, one on semantic command.
 The guide explains these command relations.
+    Much more is covered in the book <a href="https://www.cambridgescholars.com/product/978-1-0364-1830-4">Connecting Social Semiotics, Grammaticality, and Meaningfulness: The Verb</a>.

 It can work in Linuxsphere, Macosphere and Window's Linux sub-atmosphere,  for example in Window's WSL, MacOS, Arch, Debian and RedHat-based distributions.